RTR and the pandemic...

-2020 is a year that many of us will never forget.
+2019, 2020 and 2021 are years that many of us will never forget.
 Many of our programs here at RTR for late 2019 through most of 2020 were canceled which really served only to disrupt our training schedule severely.
 Our international Canadian, Japanese, Australian, UK courses are got killed due to the pandemic.
 Even some of our stateside courses we run each year were affected.
 The Utah Rock Exotica Artificial High Directional Workshop which is extremely popular has been canceled for two straight years in a row (2020 and 2021).
-The Gunks class was also snubbed in 2020 by the host, Mohonk Preserve in New York.
-We are hopeful that the Gunks MRW will run there again finally in 2021 if we can keep the program outside and practice our safety protocols.
-Canada and AU/NZ as of this writing are still shut down to international travel.
-The UK is open which is where RTR has three back to back workshops running in June/July 2021.
-Hopefully these will stay on the 2021 schedule as they are almost filled to capacity with students from all over the European Continent and the UK (Scotland and Ireland).
-The Juneau, Alaska TSRW is still on as of this time, and we are hopeful to complete that important workshop in May, 2021.
-Teaching in Alaska was always on my wish list of places to instruct.
+The New York "Gunks" class was also snubbed in 2020 by the host, Mohonk Preserve.
+Canada, Australia and New Zealand as of this writing are still shut down to international travel.
+The UK is open which is where RTR has three back to back workshops (2 Artificial High Directional Workshops and 1 Team Skills Rescue Workshop) running in July and August 2022.
+Hopefully these will stay on the 2022 schedule as they are almost filled to capacity with students from all over the European Continent and the UK (Scotland and Ireland).
+The Juneau, Alaska the 2 Mountain Rescue and Industrial Rescue Workshops are still on as of this time, and we are hopeful to complete that important workshop (Team Skills Rescue Workshop) in Jasper, Alberta the week after the AK workshops.

-Reed has been spending more and more time painting on canvas.
-He is an artist (as some of you know) and has formed a new group of aspiring oil painters called the "Oak Creek Canyon Painters Society".
+I has been spending more and more time painting on canvas.
+As some of you know I love to paint with others and so we formed a new group of aspiring oil painters called the "Oak Creek Canyon Painters Society".
 My wife, Jayne is also taking up painting and she is doing very well at it.
-During the early stages of the Covid-19 lock down in AZ in 2020, all of the famous Slide Rock state park was shut down.
+During the early stages of the Covid-19 lock down in AZ in 2020, all of the famous Slide Rock State Park was shut down.
 So the OCCPS had the entire water slide to themselves, something only this pandemic could possibly do!
 Normally there are hundreds there each day.
 So, all things considered, Jayne and I are thanking God for His majesty and grace.
 We are very THANKFUL to Him in having our health, our home, our kids and their kids.
 I have to say at this juncture that I enjoy teaching more than at any time in my past.
 It is what one might call a talent on loan from God, which some day, I will have to turn back over to Him.
 But for now, I enjoy the heck out of it and look forward to the energy and mental simulation it provides me at this point in my life.

 ROPES THAT RESCUE has a consistent reputation of serious rope systems analysis and rescue systems inquiry.
 Courses are kept small and the cost for these intensive courses is surprisingly low!
 Be sure and visit our Ropes That Rescue FACEBOOK page and see the "Training Venues" slides shows on the main menu above.
 You can see that this rigging school is different from any others you have been to before.
 Our students are passing the word about the Ropes That Rescue difference.
 In fact, many of our participants are instructors from other rope rescue schools.